3 dead, 6 in hospital after train derails in Scotland

-LONDON (AP) — A passenger train derailed in northeast Scotland after stormy weather, killing three people and injuring six others Wednesday, authorities said.
+LONDON (AP) — Three people were killed and six others injured Wednesday when a passenger train derailed in northeast Scotland after heavy rain and flooding hit the area.

-The train’s driver is believed to be among the dead, but formal identification has yet to take place, the British Transport Police force said.
+The train driver was believed to be among the dead, British Transport Police said.
+The Rail, Maritime and Transport union said that the train conductor was also believed killed.
+Formal identification has yet to take place.
 Six people were hospitalized, but their injuries are not considered serious.

+Images from the scene show that several cars of the four-carriage train had left the tracks and one had tumbled down an embankment.
+Smoke was seen billowing from the wreck.
+Air ambulances and coast guard helicopters came and went as the rescue operation unfolded.

+Prime Minister Boris Johnson said a police investigation aims to find out what caused the derailment and ensure “nothing like this happens again.”

+It was not clear how many people were on the train, an early morning ScotRail service from Aberdeen to Glasgow.

-“I would like to reassure the public that this was not a busy service, and from (closed circuit television) inquiries and witness statements we believe all passengers have been accounted for,” British Transport Police chief superintendent Eddie Wylie said.
-“However, once the area has been made safe, then a full and thorough search will be conducted, which is likely to take some time.”
+British Transport Police chief superintendent Eddie Wylie said the derailed train was not a busy service, “and from (closed circuit television) inquiries and witness statements we believe all passengers have been accounted for.”

+“However, once the area has been made safe, then a full and thorough search will be conducted, which is likely to take some time,” he said.

 Scottish First Minister Nicola Sturgeon described the derailment as a “major″ incident and said she would be convening an emergency response meeting.